xapian/xapian-docsprint/advanced/admin_notes.rst

 a network file system is likely to be slow unless you've got a very well tuned setup.

-Xapian needs to be able to create a lock file in a database directory when modifications are being performed.
+Xapian needs to be able to lock a file in a database directory when modifications are being performed.
 On some network files systems (e.g., NFS) this requires a lock daemon to be running.